 Wear Face Coverings

-In line with Government guidance, wearing a face covering is mandatory on public transport from Monday 29th June, to allow for increased capacity on our buses, trains and trams.
-It is also being encouraged to use face coverings in other situations where it is difficult to maintain social distance.
-Wearing a face covering may help prevent people who don’t know they have COVID-19 by reducing the spread of respiratory droplets, increasing protection for other passengers on public transport as well as staff.
+In line with Government guidance, wearing a face mask or face covering is mandatory on public transport.
+It is also being encouraged to use face coverings in other situations where it is difficult to maintain social distance, like while waiting at the bus stop or on the train platform.
+Wearing a face mask may help prevent people who don’t know they have COVID-19 by reducing the spread of respiratory droplets, increasing protection for other passengers on public transport as well as staff.